Wluper/matilda/README.md

 **Paper:** Link will Follow for the 2019 EMNLP Paper (together with citation)

-LIDA is an open source dialogue annotation system which supports the full pipeline of dialogue annotation from dialogue / turn segmentation from raw text (as may be output by a transcription service) to labeling of structured conversation data to inter-annotator disagreement resolution.
-LIDA supports integration of arbitrary machine learning (ML) models as annotation recommenders to speed up annotation, and more generally any system which conforms to the required API.
+MATILDA is an open source dialogue annotation system which supports the full pipeline of dialogue annotation from dialogue / turn segmentation from raw text (as may be output by a transcription service) to labeling of structured conversation data to inter-annotator disagreement resolution.
+MATILDA supports integration of arbitrary machine learning (ML) models as annotation recommenders to speed up annotation, and more generally any system which conforms to the required API.

-LIDA was designed with three use cases in mind:
+MATILDA was designed with three use cases in mind:

-1. **Experimenting With Dialogue Systems:** users can integrate a dialogue system to LIDA's back end and then use LIDA's front end to talk to the dialogue system and relabel the things it gets wrong.
+1. **Experimenting With Dialogue Systems:** users can integrate a dialogue system to MATILDA's back end and then use MATILDA's front end to talk to the dialogue system and relabel the things it gets wrong.
 Users can then download these interactions as a JSON file to use a test case in future versions of the system.

-2. **Creating New Dialogue Datasets:** users can create a blank dialogue in LIDA's front end then enter and label queries.
+2. **Creating New Dialogue Datasets:** users can create a blank dialogue in MATILDA's front end then enter and label queries.
 They can specify arbitrary ML models in the back end, and the entered query will automatically be run through all of these.

-3. **Labeling Existing Dialogue Datasets:** users can upload either raw .txt or .json files by dragging and dropping to LIDA's home screen.
+3. **Labeling Existing Dialogue Datasets:** users can upload either raw .txt or .json files by dragging and dropping to MATILDA's home screen.
 If the file is a .txt file, the user will be taken to the turn and dialogue segmentation screen to split the text file into turns and dialogues.
 If the file is a .json file, it must be in the correct format (described below).
-Users will then be able to label their uploaded data using LIDA's front end.
-Once annotations have been obatined, LIDA's inter-annotator disagreement resolution screen can be used to solve conflicts between annotators.
+Users will then be able to label their uploaded data using MATILDA's front end.
+Once annotations have been obatined, MATILDA's inter-annotator disagreement resolution screen can be used to solve conflicts between annotators.

 ### The annotator screen